 As a director, he has helmed feature films, documentaries, music videos, and national commercials.
 His credits include the feature film Should’ve Been Romeo starring an eclectic ensemble cast including Carol Kane, Ed Asner, Michael Rapaport, Mary McCormack, Natasha Henstridge, Evan Handler, Kelly Osborne, and Paul Ben-Victor, the short films From Fairfax with Love and Mother's Day, the documentaries Life Matters, A Journey of Hope and Survival, the award-winning Hot Flash Havoc, narrated by Goldie Hawn and The Beach Boys 50 which stars five of the original Beach Boys including Brian Wilson and Mike Love.
 Also, a serendipitous interview he directed with O.J. and Nicole Simpson two weeks before the infamous crime is featured in the Academy Award-winning documentary, O.J.: Made in America.

 Bennett directed the award-winning animated short film The Tattooed Torah, based on the renowned children’s book, with Ed Asner providing the voice of the main character.
 The film is a co-production of the Goldrich Family Foundation and USC Shoah Foundation.
-Bennett also directed the Spanish version of the film La Pequeña Torá Tatuada, with Latin star Fernando Allende providing the voice.
+He also directed the Spanish version of the film La Pequeña Torá Tatuada, with Latin star Fernando Allende providing the voice.
 Both versions of the film are now part of USC Shoah Foundation’s online educational platform, IWitness, and are accompanied by educational resources to be used by schools and teachers worldwide.
-The film has been an official selection of over 35 film festivals around the world, winning numerous awards including Best Animated Short and Best Adaptation, and is listed in The Wrap’s "10 Films That Keep the Holocaust Fresh in Our Memories," alongside such films as Jojo Rabbit, Life is Beautiful, Sophie’s Choice, The Pianist, and Schindler’s List.
+The film has been an official selection of over 40 film festivals around the world, winning numerous awards including Best Animated Short and Best Adaptation, and is listed in The Wrap’s "10 Films That Keep the Holocaust Fresh in Our Memories," alongside such films as Jojo Rabbit, Life is Beautiful, Sophie’s Choice, The Pianist, and Schindler’s List.
+Bennett is the recipient of the Best Shorts Competition “Outstanding Achievement Humanitarian Award” which honors filmmakers who are bringing awareness to important issues and committed to making a difference in the world through memorable film-making.

 He is currently directing the feature-length documentary Ride for the Living, which tells the inspirational story of an annual bike ride that re-traces the steps of a young Polish Holocaust survivor from Auschwitz to Krakow in 1945, and explores whether the power of empathy might actually be harnessed to face down the way perpetrators of genocide have marshaled fear, ignorance, bigotry, and anti-Semitism.